xxika/instabotai/README.md

 Works on all browsers without extensions!

+**Make the bot work remote from GUI:**
+To make the bot work remote with GUI, you need to open port 8000 on your router.
+Then when you are running the bot with python run.py you will be able to access the GUI from yourip:8000

 To install tensorflow on your system without pip.
 ### Arch Linux:
 Pacman -S tensorflow